Texas, Southern Plains locked in ice, but rapid warming on the way

 "Over the next 24 hours, whatever precipitation type you can think of, it will likely happen across the Panhandles" of Texas and Oklahoma, the National Weather Service said Sunday.

-Even the all-powerful National Football League had to change its plans, delaying Sunday afternoon's American Football Conference playoff game in Kansas City, Missouri, between the Chiefs and the Pittsburgh Steelers by six hours.
+Even the all-powerful National Football League had to change its plans, delaying Sunday afternoon's American Football Conference playoff game in Kansas City, Missouri, between the Chiefs and the Pittsburgh Steelers by several hours.

 Almost 35,000 customers remained without power across Texas and Oklahoma on Sunday evening, utility companies reported.
 Road crews were busily laying down salt and sand across the region with a quarter to a half an inch of ice expected on roads, trees and power lines by Sunday night.